Nick Robinson enters his eighth campaign as RCC's throws coach.

 Before coming to Riverside City College, he coached at El Toro High School where he had three boys go over 59' in the shot put and three boys over 170' in the discus throw.

-Coach Robinson lives in Murrieta, CA with his wife, Holly and son Fletcher, 1.
+Coach Robinson lives in Murrieta, CA with his wife, Holly and sons Fletcher, 2 and Sullivan 6months.